yeoman/yeoman.io/app/contributing/ticketing.md

 Labels are used to classify issues.
 We use three categories of tags to describe each issue - most of the time an issue is going to have at least one tag of each category:

-### Life cycle (Feasability)
+### Life cycle (Feasibility)

-The first category checks if an issue is _actionnable_.
+The first category checks if an issue is _actionable_.
 It answer the question:

 > Can this issue be resolved right now?

 We have 4 possible tags describing an issue life cycle:

 - `actionable`: This issue can be resolved right now by anyone.
 If an issue is actionable, just take it and [send a PR](/contributing/pull-request.html).
-- `to-split`: The issue is too large (in scope) and should be broken down into smaller actionnable parts.
+- `to-split`: The issue is too large (in scope) and should be broken down into smaller actionable parts.
 An issue `to-split` is a good place to discuss implementation details of a feature.
-- `to-discuss`: This mean the issue needs discussion and the Yeoman team needs to decide wether or not they want to add this feature to a project.
+- `to-discuss`: This means the issue needs discussion and the Yeoman team needs to decide whether or not they want to add this feature to a project.
 - `to-confirm`: This tag is mainly used on `bug` type issues until someone can reproduce the issue.
 Make sure to add steps to reproduce each bug so the issue can be tagged as `actionable` right away.

 ### Type